 When you are shifting your company to sustainable operations, you don’t just want to let people know – you need to let people know.
 Not only do consumers want the companies they do business with to be sustainable, 64% claim they will only give their business to companies that go above and beyond what other companies do.
 Not only that, but 53% assume a company is not doing anything to become socially responsible or sustainable unless they somehow learn otherwise.

 What this means for your company is simple.
 Regardless of whether your sustainability efforts are reducing your carbon footprint or greening your packaging, you need to get the word out.
 And the need to marketing your brand in terms of sustainability has changed the way marketing campaigns are approached.
-Marketing campaigns now explore the many ways to let people know about a company’s eco-friendly efforts, and one of the best ways to accomplish this is through the use of referral marketing.
+Marketing campaigns now explore the many ways to let people know about a company’s eco-friendly efforts, and one of the best ways to accomplish this is through the use adoption of a referral strategy.

-Referral marketing and its benefits
+Referral marketing campaign and its benefits

 Businesses have relied on referrals – aka.
 Word of mouth – for decades.
 When someone is happy with your business, they tell someone about it.
 Businesses have built referral programs around this concept, rewarding customers for making referrals.
-How effective is referral marketing?
+How effective is a referral marketing campaign?
 According the Nielsen 84% of consumers trust referrals from friends and family.
 In addition, 68% of consumers trust online consumer opinions.
 However, it’s not just happy customers who are able to make referrals.

 It turns out, there are many environmental organizations out there that are perfectly willing to recognize, award, and endorse companies that are making strides with their sustainability efforts.
 When it comes to your sustainability efforts, you might just be able to tap into these resources and get referrals or endorsements from eco-friendly organizations.
 A good example of this is when Toyota’s Prius was recognized by the National Wildlife Federation, the United Nations, and the Sierra Club.
 The key is to have a marketing plan to get these referrals and endorsements.

-How to implement eco-friendly referral marketing
+How to implement an eco-friendly referral marketing campaign

 Cause marketing – Support a cause.
 If a portion of the sale of one of your products is donated to a worthy cause, that organization will publicly recognize your company and you can include those contributions in your marketing materials.
 A great example is when Proctor & Gamble donated $1 from the sale of each bottle of Dawn dish detergent to the International Bird Rescue Research Center and the Marine Mammal Center.
 You can easily find a non-profit organization related to one of your products and commit a portion of your sales to support the organization as a whole or one of its programs.
 In return, the organization will endorse your company and product.